Gerald Casale: The Numbers Band and Devo

 Prior to Devo, Casale had played bass guitar with The Numbers Band.
 He caused friction in the band by suggesting that they should incorporate advertising jingles and other "low culture" elements into their music.
 After leaving the Numbers Band and graduation, Casale attended Kent State University, majoring in art (focusing on fine/performing arts and fashion-related studies).
 In the late 1960s, he was a self-described hippie until the May 4, 1970, shootings.
 Being involved with Freshman orientation at the KSU Honors College, he personally knew two of the victims, Jeffrey Miller and Allison Krause, and was near Krause when she was shot.
 Casale described that day in multiple interviews as being "the day I stopped being a hippie".
 Together with Bob Lewis, Casale used the shooting as a catalyst to develop the concept of De-evolution, forming the band Devo in 1973.
-Casale was the oldest member of the band.
-He has said that David Bowie's 1974 album Diamond Dogs and its subsequent tour inspired him to "raise the bar" for his work with Devo, stating, "I had seen what it takes to combine theater, concept and music in a three-stage rocket to mind-blowing effect."
+Casale has said that David Bowie's 1974 album Diamond Dogs and its subsequent tour inspired him to "raise the bar" for his work with Devo, stating, "I had seen what it takes to combine theater, concept and music in a three-stage rocket to mind-blowing effect."